phyowainyunt-19/react-crypto-app/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+You will need `node` and `npm` installed globally on your machine and change the env file with your own api keys from RapidAPI before you start running the application.

 Installation: